cgfulton/how-to/openshift/4.6/compliance-operator.md

 * Assuming the `oc command` installed on your local system.

 #### View Operator Availability
-We need to ensure that the [compliance-operator](https://github.com/openshift/compliance-operator) is available to the cluster.

-Verify the [compliance-operator](https://github.com/openshift/compliance-operator) availability using the following command:
+To ensure that the [compliance-operator](https://github.com/openshift/compliance-operator) is available to the cluster verify the [compliance-operator](https://github.com/openshift/compliance-operator) using the following command:
 ```bash
 oc get packagemanifests -n openshift-marketplace | grep compliance-operator
 ```

-View the supported install modes and channels supported using the following command:
+View the supported install modes and channels to see namespaces tenacy supported by the operator using the following command:
 ```bash
 oc describe packagemanifests compliance-operator -n openshift-marketplace
 ```

 ### Create Namespace
-For this exercise we will be creating a unique namespace to deploy the [compliance-operator](https://github.com/openshift/compliance-operator).
+For this exercise we will be creating a unique namespace, `how-to-moderate`, to deploy the [compliance-operator](https://github.com/openshift/compliance-operator).

 Create the `how-to-moderate` namespace  using the following command:
 ```bash